Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 61: March 3, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* adding unmock to Angular app to test API call.

+:thought_balloon: *Thoughts* Having some issues with adding unmock to the Angular API call.
+Learning to use TestBed for my service.
+I already added a test for a non service API call but it appears Angular has a module/class for testing services that are injected into components.
+Not finished but ran out of time this morning.

+:floppy_disk: *Link to work:* stripBartApi
+:egg:
+:beer:
+:sleeping::zzz:

 ### Day 60: March 2, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Did a level on Hackerrank.
 Something to keep me coding even while travelling.